Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * The user clicks the **Remove** button in the dialog box
   * The system checks the current balance of the removed card
   * In the case, the current balance of the removed card is greater than zero, the system displays an error message
-    "Credit card {card number is presented here} balance is {card balance is presented here}.
+    "Credit card {card number is indicated here} balance is {card balance is indicated here}.
 It can't be removed!"
     ![](/docs/jpeg/slide_21.jpeg)
   * In the case, the current balance of the removed card is zero:
     * The system removes the selected credit card from the database
-    * The system generates an info message "Credit card {card number is presented here} removed successfully"
+    * The system generates an info message "Credit card {card number is indicated here} removed successfully"
     * The system displays an updated list of all credit cards
     ![](/docs/jpeg/slide_22.jpeg)
 ##### Cancelling Deletion: